Ah Young: Early life

 Ah Young was born on May 26, 1991, in Seoul, South Korea.
-She attended Dongduk Women's University majoring in Entertainment.
+She attended Dongduk Women's University and majored in entertainment.

 Career

 2011–2012: Career beginnings

 Ah Young made her official debut through the release of Supa Dupa Diva with Dal Shabet on January 3, 2011.

 On February 28, 2011, Ah Young made a cameo, with Dal Shabet, in the hit KBS drama Dream High, as a student of Kirin High School.
 Ah Young and Dal Shabet later appeared in the movie Wonderful Radio as the fictional girl group 'Corby Girls'.

 Ah Young also participated in Dal Shabet's reality shows Sweet Sweet Story and Cool Friends, as well as their YouTube series Shabet on Air.

 2013–present: Acting roles

 It was announced on January 9, 2013, that Ah Young would be making her first solo drama appearance in KBS' Ad Genius Lee Tae-baek.
 She played Gong Sun-hye, a secretary for the advertisement firm 'GRC'.
 Her character received media spotlight for her eccentric personality, as well as her unique sense of fashion.

 Ah Young was revealed to have joined the cast of the SBS historical drama Jang Ok-jung, Living by Love on March 14, 2013.
 She played the recurring character Princess Myeongan, who is known for displaying a cute sense of humor throughout the palace.

 On May 22, 2013, Ah Young was added to the cast of the movie No Breathing.
 She played the character Se-Mi, a high school student who dreamed of becoming a famous singer.
 No Breathing marks Ah Young's first solo appearance in a big-screen film.

 On September 9, 2013, Ah Young was confirmed to be joining the cast of the movie 58 – The Year of the Dog as the character Geum Hong.
 The movie was released in 2014.

 In November 2013, Ah Young landed her first leading role in Naver TV's web drama Someday, playing the character Lee Ji-eun.

 It was revealed on June 13, 2014, that Ah Young had been cast in the MBC drama Diary of a Night Watchman as the recurring character Hong Cho-hee.

 In November 2014, Ah Young was cast in a lead role in MBC's drama Love Frequency 37.2, playing the character Jung Sun-hee.

 In October 2016, Ah Young was cast in a support role in SBS's drama Our Gap-soon, playing the Gap-dol's colleague Kim Young-ran.

 In December 2017, Ahyoung joined SidusHQ after her contract with Happy Face Entertainment ended.

 With a change of label, her future activities with Dal Shabet remains in discussion.